HASE-Group/hase_iii_userguide/globals.md

 ### Synopsis

-The **GLOBALS** section of the project definition file contains definitions of <https://github.com/HASE-Group/Documents/blob/main/parameters.md> that are accessible to all of the entities in the project.
+The **GLOBALS** section of the project definition file contains definitions of <a href="https://github.com/HASE-Group/Documents/blob/main/parameters.md">paramters</a> that are accessible to all of the entities in the project.

 #### HASE++: Reporting global parameter changes